USP E-Portfolio

 Start Date

-Using frontal view videos of UPDRS scored patients and their possible diagnosis's, ranging from possible Parkinson's Disease (PD) to Multiple System Atrophy (MSA), run through VisionMD to identify different motor attributes between the diseased groups.
-I am currently working on organizing and parsing through video data.
-There are more than 100 subjects which makes this study promising!
+Using frontal view videos of UPDRS scored patients and their possible diagnosis's, ranging from possible Parkinson's Disease (PD) Multiple System Atrophy (MSA), and Progressive Supranuclear Palsy (PSP), run through VisionMD to identify different motor attributes between the diseased groups.
+There are more than 100 subjects which makes this study promising.
+Our lab presented this work at a poster presentation for UF AI Days 2025 named "Differentiation of Atypical Parkinsonism and Parkinson’s Disease utilizing motor task analysis with VisionMD" and found that there were significant differences between PSP and MSA in movement frequency.